DennisSonntag/fieldScheduler/README.md

 -   Calculate separate schedule for Rugby and soccer and save them both in the database
     -   Soccer teams are boys only (Sr,Jr div 1,2 and 3)
 -   Optimistic updates for adding and editing school

 -   Finish edit feature

 -   Rugby/Soccer
-    -   Separate schedules
     -   Separate teams same menu for entering schools
 -   More Field info
     -   Time and date available for div 1 and all other divs

 -   Add List view
 -   Fix compare view
 -   Finish day/week view
 -   Games already happened
--   Manual override for everything
+-   Better loading state in login menu

 # Finished Todos
 -   Add accounts soccer and rugby board members
 -   Better responsiveness on small screens (not phones)
+-   Add more info to click dialog
+    -   Seniority
+    -   Div
+-   Rugby/Soccer
+    -   Separate schedules

 ### Needs clarification
 -   Input for alt field but not cru or irish?